A local Cairns icon!

 Compass offers something for everyone and can be enjoyed by people of all ages, even those with limited swimming ability.

-- Up to 4 hours at the Outer Great Barrier Reef
+- Up to 4 hours at two Outer Great Barrier Reef locations

 - Boom netting – “The Wild Ride” (weather permitting)